gmnr/gmnr.github.io/content/reading/master-and-margherita.md

 ## Many layers of magic

-I must confess that without reading first a detailed essay on meaning of the book, I would not be able to clearly state what the underlying methaphor is.<br>
+I must confess that without reading first a detailed essay on meaning of the book, I would not be able to clearly state what the underlying methaphor is.
 Probably because there isn't only one level of interpretation but different layers that change the meaning of the book based on the lenses with which is read.